 Family Christmas traditions are things that are done every year surrounding the holidays.
 Sometimes, they are passed down from generation to generation.
 Other times, they may be traditions that a family starts new and continues throughout the years.
 Examples of Christmas traditions are picking out a Christmas tree, sitting on Santa’s lap, drinking hot chocolate while decorating the tree, watching a specific holiday movie, and more.

-13 Christmas Traditions for Families
+What are good Christmas traditions?
+14 Christmas Traditions for Families

-- Read a Christmas books together each night.
+- Read Christmas books together each night.

 - Do a yearly advent calendar.

 - Make an old fashioned popcorn garland.

 - Get matching family Christmas pajamas and watch family Christmas movies together.